Need practical help after an accident?

 What if the other driver won’t share details?

-If you can’t exchange details, report it to the police as soon as you can and within 24 hours.
+If you can’t exchange details, report it to the police as soon as you can and within 24 hours, and keep the incident reference number somewhere safe.

-If you’ve had a car accident, a car accident helpline can be a straightforward way to get support, organise the paperwork, and start the process without feeling like you have to do everything at once.
+If you’ve been involved in a car accident and you’re not sure what to do next, a car accident helpline can be a straightforward way to get support, organise the paperwork, and understand the next steps without feeling as though you have to handle everything at once.